Ludoviccccc/ExplorationSimu3/README.md

 * We synthetize a weighted to distance to avoid exploring specific regions of the total space.
 We start by synthetizing a weight vector with coordinates coresponding to ratios are equalled to one.
 Other weights for other axis will be set to the maximum value along the axis.
 At the end of the process with normalize the vectors so it adds up to one.
 # Temporary exploration results
 Run of 10000 iterations, 1000 for initialization.

-* I will compare k-NN goal strategy achievement IMGEP with a random exploration
+* We compare k-NN goal strategy achievement IMGEP with a random exploration.
+Results [pictures ] show that using k-NN allows a more efficient exploration along the bordure of the domain $mathcal{O}$.
+Meanwhile the resulting diversity of the total space is not significantly larger.

+* In order to target the right combination of parameter we perform a grid search on a product space of values of k and number of segments to split the programs.
+Parameters leading to the highest diversty will be selectionned.
-* Parameter study with : k, number of segment for mixing operator/mixing method, exclusive exploration along axis vs non-exclusive exploration along axis
+* Parametric study with : k, number of segment for mixing operator/mixing method, exclusive exploration along axis vs non-exclusive exploration along axis
 * Add diversity value: some of all squared distances
+# Interpretation, diagnostics:
 * Analysis of acceleration phenomenon
 * Visualisation of cache miss, ddr miss, and execution time + other space.
 * Analyse the impact of exploring interference event observables.